Stock Analysis on Net

 Total liabilities and stockholders’ equity

-The financial data reveals several noteworthy trends in the company's liabilities, equity components, and overall financial structure over the analyzed periods.
+The financial data reveals several notable trends in the company's liabilities, equity, and overall financial position over the observed periods.